Goal: Assist the emergency management/public safety community in quickly understanding:

 Understanding a community’s risk, resilience, and vulnerability is vital for effective disaster management and resource planning.
 In recent years, there has been an increase in the number of available indices that measure these factors.
 While these indices provide valuable insights into our communities, they also prompt some confusion over which index to use, when to use it, and for what purpose.

-NAPSG Foundation, in partnership with URISA’s Community Resilience Task Force, launched a study to understand available and emerging risk, resilience, and vulnerability indices as the basis for developing guidance to help the emergency management community match business needs with specific indices.
+NAPSG Foundation, in partnership with the Geospatial Professional Network’s (formerly known as URISA) Climate and Community Resilience Committee, launched a study to understand available and emerging risk, resilience, and vulnerability indices as the basis for developing guidance to help the emergency management community match business needs with specific indices.

 The goal of this guidance is to assist the emergency management/public safety community in quickly understanding which indices are available, the data and methodologies behind them, and their relevance for use in preparedness and response.
 The guidance currently includes the following indices: